-- Find ways to express and articulate how you feel to those around you and clearly indicate what you need from them.
+- Find ways to express how you feel to those around you and clearly indicate what you need from them.

 - Talking is key.
 This is particularly true in an intimate relationship where assumptions can be made.
 Aim to be solution-focused rather than problem-based in your discussions.

 Relationships can be challenging at the best of times and often a cancer diagnosis magnifies issues.
 Here Perci Health cancer psychologist Dr. Lucy Davidson gives advice about avoiding communication breakdown and ways to move forward if you find yourself experiencing relationship challenges while you’re living with cancer or living beyond cancer.
 Perci psychosexual therapist Dr. Isabel White discusses the emotional and physical impact of cancer and its treatment, giving guidance to those experiencing changes in a physical relationship.